PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

 Rscript R/study.R --simulation_indice 0 --config "3 12 1000000 1000 1"
 ```

 >📋 This code can be run on a personnal computer.
 The "config" parameter can be adapted to correspond to one of the six configurations considered in the article.
-Moreover, the complete experiment can be run using a "for loop" on the simulation indices in ./R/study.R
+The arguments of the "config" parameter in the above example are depth = 3, n = 12, T = $10^6$, N= $10^3$ (not used here) and 1, the configuration index.
+The complete experiment can be run using a "for loop" on the simulation indices in ./R/study.R (but we prefer the parallelized setup described in the following section).

 ### Complete Experiment